valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 Run on a specific date and for 10 days before it:

 	./bot.php --days=10 --from=2018-03-13

+Quit if someone was running the bot on this date just `5` minutes ago (that is the default value):

+	./bot.php --minutes-ago=5

 Ask before saving and enable verbose mode: